openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Static Configuration Values of the Self-Issued OPs {#static-config}

-This document lists profiles known to date that define static configuration values of Self-Issued OPs and defines two set of static configuration values for Self-Issued OPs as native apps that can be used by the RP when it is unable to perform dynamic discovery and is not using any of the profiles.
+This document lists profiles that define static configuration values of Self-Issued OPs and defines two set of static configuration values for Self-Issued OPs as native apps that can be used by the RP when it is unable to perform dynamic discovery and is not using any of the profiles.

 ### Profiles that Define Static Configuration Values